adityassrana/blog/_posts/2020-01-29-PyTorch-Tips.md

 5. the transforms.ToTensor() or TF.to_tensor(functional version of the same command) separates the PIL Image into 3 channels (R,G,B), converts it to the range (0,1).
 You can multiply by 255 to get the range (0,255).

 6. Using transforms.Normalize(mean=[_ ,_ ,_ ],std = [_ ,_ ,_ ]) subtracts the mean and divides by the standard deviation.
 It is **important** to apply the specified mean and std when using a **pre-trained model**.
-This will normalize the image in the range [-1,1].
+This normalizes the image in the range [-1,1].
 To get the original image back use

     ````python
     image = ((image * std) + mean)
     ````

-    For example, when using a model trained on ImageNet it is common to apply the transformation
+    For example, when using a model trained on ImageNet it is common to apply the transformation.

     ````python
     transforms.Normalize(mean=[0.485, 0.456, 0.406],
                          std=[0.229, 0.224, 0.225])
     ````
-    For image tensors with values in [0, 1] this transformation will standardize it so that the mean of the data should be ~0 and the std ~1.
+    For image tensors with values in [0, 1] this transformation standardizes it so that the mean of the data should be ~0 and the std ~1.
 This is also known as a standard score or z-score in the literature and usually helps in training.

 7. Data Augmentation happens at the step below.
-At this point \_\_getitem\_\_ method in the Dataset Class is called, and the transformations are applied.
+At this point, \_\_getitem\_\_ method in the Dataset Class is called, and the transformations are applied.

     ````python
     for data in train_loader():